Hybrid divide-and-conquer approach for tree search algorithms: Discussion

-In an opposite vein, in~\cite{peng,bravyi}, the authors present hybrid computations which compute the output of a large quantum circuit (given on input), calling a smaller quantum device.
-These are examples of a $\QuNet_{\text{exp},\poly}(n,k)$ which solves the problem of simulating quantum computations.
-In this case, only the number of calls to the quantum device, and the classical processing is exponential, whereas the quantum circuits are polynomially sized.
-Its obvious that constructing $\QuNet$s with small $k$ for some hard problem has NISQ-appeal, and it is not clear what families of functions, what complexity classes can be captured by this model.
-Similarly the relationship between QuNets and e.g. classical and quantum parallel complexity classes which also care about splitting of the computation on multiple units (however, not caring about the required space) also remains to be clarified.
-At present coming up with a structure, an $\QuNet$ algorithm for a target problem may be difficult.
 In the domain of variational methods, specifically applied to machine learning this problem could be circumvented.
 Any such network where the quantum circuits are externally parametrized is a valid Ansatz for a parametrized approach to supervised learning, or to generative modeling.
 In particular, such networks generalize neural networks.
 Individual neurons are replaced by a circuit, a subset of parameters of which depend on the input values, and the remainder is free.
 The free parameters play the role of tunable weights in an artificial neuron.
 Ways to construct meaningful $\QuNet$s for machine learning purposes of this type are a matter of ongoing research. \ \\

 \acknowledgements VD thanks Tom O'Brien for discussions regarding adaptive and non-adaptive QuNets.
-This work was supported by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037), and is part of the research program VENI with project number 639.021.649, which is (partly) financed by the Netherlands Organization for Scientific Research (NWO).
+This research was supported by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium program (project number 024.003.037), and has been sponsored by the European Union's Horizon 2020 research and innovation program under the NEASQC project, grant agreement No 951821.